digitalbazaar/mocha-w3c-interop-reporter/README.md

 ```
 mocha tests/ --reporter @digitalbazaar/mocha-w3c-interop-reporter --reporter-options body=\"$PWD/body.hbs\",matrix=\"$PWD/matrix.hbs\",reportDir=\"$PWD/reports\",respec=\"$PWD/respecConfig.json\",title=\"Test Interoperability Report 1.0\",helpers=\"$PWD/templateHelpers.js\",suiteLog='./suite.log' --timeout 15000"
 ```
---reporter specifies the reporter and is required.
+- `--reporter` -  Specifies the reporter and is required.

---reporter-options Passes options to the reporter in the form `key=value,`.
+- `--reporter-options` - Passes options to the reporter in the form `key=value,`.

   - *body* - Is a recommended reporter option that provides the body of the report.
          If no body is specified, the default `templates/body.hbs` file is used.